 She was the type of person to schedule her showers by the minute because of her absurd rotation schedule in med school.
-Yet she had taken three hours out of her life to meet me again.
+Yet she had taken three hours out of her life to meet me again for a second date.

 I wanted to hold her hand so bad.
 A perfect pretext to see how she felt about me… that I ruined because I lacked three seconds of courage.

 My brain was screaming at me to grab her hand.
 “Do it!
 Do it RIGHT NOW.
 Maybe later?
 It’s almost over, you shit.
 Her hand’s just a couple inches away.
-Ohhh my god, why aren’t you doing it???
-Wow you got a goodbye hug, nice going asshole.”
+Oh my GOD, why aren’t you doing it?
+Wow, you got a goodbye hug.
+Nice going asshole.”

 Nerves firing so hard that I could feel tingles on my hand.
 But my ego wouldn’t let me.
 It couldn’t let me because maybe possibly perhaps it would have given me bad feelz.

 Rejection… embarrassment… discomfort!
 That must NEVER happen, right?

 Oh, if only you knew how horrible I am at singing… I don’t even sing to myself because I don’t want to embarrass any ghosts who might be around.

 Sometimes your brain is too protective for your own good.
 It’s like your parents have moved in with you inside your head.

 Your parents would rather choose safety than excellence for you, 99 times out of 100.
 Of course!
 They don’t want you to get hurt.
 Preservation of capital is the first rule of investing, and you’re the portfolio that carries their hopes and dreams.